 Alcohol is known by a lot of names.
-Some of its many nicknames are booze, brews, hooch, hard stuff, sauce and juice.
+Some of its many nicknames are booze, brews, hooch, hard stuff, sauce, and juice.
 Whatever you call it, the important thing to remember is that in the United States, it is illegal for anyone under 21 to drink alcohol.
-And even after you turn 21, it is important to drink only in moderation.
+Even after you turn 21, it is important to drink only in moderation.

 The amount of alcohol in your blood, called blood alcohol content (BAC), can be measured with a breath test.
-If a young person is found to have a BAC measurement of .01 percent or higher, his or her ability to apply for a driver's license can be postponed for a whole year.
-Drinking alcohol also can have very serious health consequences -- even death.
+If a young person is found to have a BAC measurement of .01% or higher, his or her ability to apply for a driver's license can be postponed for a whole year.
+Drinking alcohol can also have very serious health consequences – even death.

 What is alcohol?